Portland Mason: Early life

 Mason was born on 26 November 1948 and was the elder child of English actors James Mason and Pamela Mason.
 She was named after Portland Hoffa, the wife of James Mason's friend Fred Allen.

-She enjoyed a luxurious upbringing in her parents' Hollywood mansion, allowed to wear makeup, stiletto heels and owning her own mink coat and diamonds by the age of nine.
+She enjoyed a luxurious upbringing in her parents' Hollywood mansion, allowed to wear makeup and stiletto heels, and owning her own mink coat and diamonds by the age of nine.
 Her highly publicized life began with her father becoming violent towards a photographer at the little girl's christening.
 When she attended high school, Mason was dropped off every morning by a Rolls-Royce and picked up every evening by a white Cadillac.
 Her father introduced her to smoking at the age of three in hope it would put her off it in later life.
 The family sometimes claimed reports of her extravagant childhood were exaggerated, and a London reporter who interviewed her in 1966 found her "surprisingly unspoil [sic], somewhat shy and unassuming".
 In 1963 her father moved the family to Switzerland.